viamrobotics/docs/docs/manage/parts-and-remotes.md

 ### Robot parts

-Robots are organized into *parts*, where each part represents a computer (a [single-board computer](/installation/prepare/) or a desktop, laptop, or other computer) running `viam-server`, the hardware [components](/components/) attached to it, and any [services](/services/) or other resources running on it.
+Robots are organized into *parts*, where each part represents a computer (a [single-board computer](/installation/prepare/), desktop, laptop, or other computer) running `viam-server`, the hardware [components](/components/) attached to it, and any [services](/services/) or other resources running on it.

 Every robot has a main part.
 Multi-part robots also have one or more *sub-parts* representing additional computers running `viam-server`.